tonicpow/wordpress-plugin/README.md

 <summary><strong><code>Library Deployment</code></strong></summary>
 <br/>

-[goreleaser](https://github.com/goreleaser/goreleaser) for easy binary or library deployment to Github and can be installed via: `brew install goreleaser`.
+[goreleaser](https://github.com/goreleaser/goreleaser) for easy binary or library deployment to GitHub and can be installed via: `brew install goreleaser`.

-The [.goreleaser.yml](.goreleaser.yml) file is used to configure [goreleaser](https://github.com/goreleaser/goreleaser).
+The [.goreleaser.yml](.goreleaser.yml) file is the configuration for [goreleaser](https://github.com/goreleaser/goreleaser).

 Use `make release-snap` to create a snapshot version of the release, and finally `make release` to ship to production.